wi1dcard/v2ray-exporter/README.md

 ...
 ```

-If you can't find `v2ray_up 1` in the response which means the scrape was failed, please review the logs (stdout/stderr) of V2Ray Exporter for more detailed information.
+If `v2ray_up 1` doesn't exist in the response, that means the scrape was failed, please check out the logs (STDOUT or STDERR) of V2Ray Exporter for more detailed information.

 We have the metrics exposed.
 Now let Prometheus scrapes these data points and visualize them with Grafana.
 Here is an example Promtheus configuration: